Our smoked brisket recipe is slow smoked and with some time and patience, it’s the most tender and best brisket ever.

 - your favorite BBQ sauce , optional

-Rinse and dry the brisket with paper towels.
-Trim off most of the fat cap, leaving the fat cap a just a bit more than 1/4-inch (7-8mm) thick.
+- Rinse and dry the brisket with paper towels.
+If needed, trim off most of the fat cap, leaving the fat cap a just a bit more than 1/4-inch (7-8mm) thick.
 Generously season with salt and pepper.